tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 ### Play with people you trust (27:17)

 Oh!
 One thing!
-Looking at you all reminds me, I think it's easy to be creative if you've got other people to play with.
+Looking at you all reminds me, I think it's easier to be creative if you've got other people to play with.

 I always find that if two (or more) of us throw ideas backwards and forwards I get to more interesting and original places than I could have ever have gotten to on my own.
 But there is a danger, a real danger, if there's *one* person around you who makes you feel defensive, you lose the confidence to play, and it's goodbye creativity.